AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

         combine: a#x,b#y,c#z
         ```

-    -   Example 7: In this example, the lparse and rparse parameter are specified.
+    -   Example 7: In this example, the lparse and rparse parameters are specified.

         Raw log entry: